bpineau/kube-alert/README.md

 You can pass configuration values either by command line arguments, or environment variables, a yaml configuration file, or a combination or those.

-The command line flags are:
+The command line flags are (all optionals):
 ```
 Usage:
   kube-alert [flags]